testsigmahq/testsigma-tutorials/src/pages/tutorials/rest-api-testing/what-is-jsonpath.md

 ---
 title: "What is JSONPath"
-metadesc: "Learn how to use JSON path to validate REST API Response in Testsigma"
+metadesc: "JSONPath is to JSON what XPath is to XML.
+This tutorial discusses in detail on how to use JSON path to validate REST API Response in Testsigma"
 noindex: false
 order: 3.1
 page_id: "What is JSONPath"